Christina Marie Riggs

 Christina Marie Riggs (September 2, 1971 – May 2, 2000) was convicted of the November 1997 murders of her two children, Justin Dalton Thomas (age 5) and Shelby Alexis Riggs (age 2).
 Riggs was a licensed practical nurse, and she planned to kill the children with injections of drugs she obtained from her hospital.
-When she injected her son with potassium chloride, it caused pain but not death, so she smothered both children to death then attempted suicide.
+When she injected her son with potassium chloride, it caused pain but not death, so she smothered both children to death, then attempted suicide.

 Defense attorneys mentioned Riggs's depression and post-traumatic stress disorder during her trial, but Riggs did not put up a defense in the penalty phase.
 She waived her appeals and was executed by lethal injection less than two years after her convictions.
 She was the first woman to be executed in Arkansas since 1845.
+Riggs also remains the youngest woman to be executed in the United States in the modern era.

 Early life

-Riggs was born Christina Marie Thomas in Lawton, Oklahoma, and she grew up in Oklahoma City.
+Riggs was born in Lawton, Oklahoma, and grew up in Oklahoma City.
 She said she was sexually abused as a child, and she began using alcohol, tobacco and marijuana by the age of 14.
 She became pregnant for the first time at age 16; she gave the child up for adoption.
 After finishing high school, Riggs became a licensed practical nurse and worked in home health nursing and for a Veterans Administration hospital.

 Riggs became pregnant with her son Justin in 1991.
 The child's father was not involved in their lives, but before Justin was born in June 1992, she began dating Jon Riggs.
 Christina and Jon Riggs married in 1993, and they had a daughter, Shelby, in December 1994.
 The couple moved to Sherwood, Arkansas, where her mother lived, in 1995, and Christina Riggs got a job there at Baptist Hospital.
 Christina and Jon Riggs divorced after she said he struck Justin in the stomach.